GerHobbelt/qiqqa_tooling_devtree_snapshots/Qiqqa/MuPDF/docs/src/mutool-draw.rst

 ----

 `[pages]`
    Comma separated list of page ranges.
 The first page is "1", and the last page is "N".
 The default is "1-N".
+For input formats like :title:`EPUB` or :title:`MOBI` this lists the sequential chapter numbers.